elixir-toniq/groot/README.md

 "value" = Groot.get(:key)
 ```

 `set` operations will be replicated to all connected nodes.
-If new nodes join, or if a node
-rejoins the cluster after a network partition then the other nodes in the
-cluster will replicate all of their known registers to the new node.
+If new nodes join, or if a node rejoins the cluster after a network partition, then the other nodes in the cluster will replicate all of their registers to the new node.

 ## Caveats

 Groot relies on distributed erlang.
 All of the data stored in Groot is
-ephemeral and is *not* maintained in between node restarts.
-New nodes added to
+ephemeral and is *not* maintained between node restarts.
-your cluster will be caught up to current state.

-Because we're using CRDTs to propogate changes its possible that a change made
-on one node will take time to propogate to the other nodes.
-Its a safe operation
-to run the same operation on multiple nodes.
-When registers are merged groot
-chooses the register with the latest HLC.
+Because we're using CRDTs to propagate changes, a change made on one node may take time to spread to the other nodes.
+It's safe to run the same operation on multiple nodes.
+Groot always chooses the register with the latest HLC.

 Groot replicates all registers to all nodes.
-If you attempt to store thousands
-of keys in Groot you'll probably have a bad time.
+If you attempt to store thousands of keys in Groot, you'll probably have a bad time.

 ## Should I use this?

-If you need to store and replicate a relatively small amount of ephemeral
+If you need to store and replicate a relatively small amount of transient
-values then Groot will be a good solution for you.
-If you need anything beyond
-those features Groot is probably a bad fit.
+values, then Groot may be a good solution for you.
+If you need anything beyond those features, Groot is probably a bad fit.

-Here's some examples of good use cases:
+Here are some examples of good use cases:

-* Feature Flags - [rollout](https://github.com/keathley/rollout) is a good example of this.
+* Feature Flags - [rollout](https://github.com/keathley/rollout) is an example of this.
 * Runtime configuration changes
 * User session state
 * Generic caching